-- 9.25 Where more than one calorifier or heating device is used, they should be connected in parallel, taking care to ensure that the flow can be balanced so that the water temperature from all the calorifiers exceeds 60°C at all times (see also paragraph 9.42). - 9.26 Installations must not include for series operation of calorifiers.
+- 9.25 Where more than one calorifier or heating device is used, they should be connected in parallel, taking care to ensure that the flow can be balanced so that the water temperature from all the calorifiers is not less than 60°C at all times (see also paragraph 9.42). - 9.26 Installations must not include for series operation of calorifiers.